njrizk/njrizk-academic/content/courses/jesus/5_Peer_Evaluation.md

 Go through these questions at the end of week 8 to make sure you get better results at the end.

 Why did you create this project/program?
 What processes were planned and how were they implemented in the project?
-Other questions that might be helpful: Was the right audience reached?
-Are appropriate staff in place with necessary skills?
 Did you have the right mix of activities?
 Were there any variations in the process and why?
 How could the project be improved?
 What were the short-term outcomes?